nghiant3223/nghiant3223.github.io/_posts/2025-04-15-go-scheduler.md

 The figure and table below described the state machine of threads in the GMP model.
 Some states and transitions are omitted for simplicity.
-*Spinning* is a substate of *running*, in which thread consumes CPU cycles to solely execute Go runtime code that steals goroutine.
+*Spinning* is a substate of *idle*, in which thread consumes CPU cycles to solely execute Go runtime code that steals goroutine.
 The actions that trigger state transitions will be described along the post.

 |  State   | &nbsp;&nbsp;&nbsp; Description                  |